Villa de Leyva

 Santuario de fauna y flora Iguaque

-This national park is located about an hour from Villa de Leyva and covers some 67 square kilometers.
+This beautiful national park is located about an hour out of town and covers some 67 square kilometers.
 The park's ecosystem is predominantly páramo, but also contains cloud forest and a lake called Laguna de Iguaque.

 Hotels